-After 16 stops throughout Chittenden County this season, the final Rover event wrapped up last weekend in St. George.
+After 16 stops throughout Chittenden County this season, the final Rover event has officially wrapped up..
 And, with that, our mobile collection unit for household hazardous materials is officially in hibernation until next spring.

 But that doesn’t mean you have to hold on to all of your hazardous waste until then!
 Here’s the short list of all you need to know about getting rid of your hazardous items year-round.

 Did you know that we are one of a handful of municipalities in the country that provide mobile collection and a permanent, year-round collection facility for household hazardous materials?

 It’s true!
 The Environmental Depot is our permanent, year-round facility accepts all the stuff you bring to the Rover, like paint, oil and chemicals.
 The Depot accepts electronics, too!
 See a list of common household hazardous waste accepted at the Environmental Depot.Learn more